Analyzing Koala (OTCMKTS:KARE) and Knoll (OTCMKTS:KNL)

-Knoll (NYSE:KNL) and Koala (OTCMKTS:KARE) are both business services companies, but which is the better investment?
-We will compare the two businesses based on the strength of their risk, analyst recommendations, dividends, institutional ownership, earnings, valuation and profitability.
+Koala (OTCMKTS:KARE) and Knoll (NYSE:KNL) are both consumer discretionary companies, but which is the better business?
+We will compare the two companies based on the strength of their analyst recommendations, institutional ownership, valuation, earnings, risk, dividends and profitability.

-Knoll has a beta of 1.86, indicating that its share price is 86% more volatile than the S&P 500.
-Comparatively, Koala has a beta of -1.06, indicating that its share price is 206% less volatile than the S&P 500.
+This table compares Koala and Knoll’s net margins, return on equity and return on assets.

-This table compares Knoll and Koala’s revenue, earnings per share (EPS) and valuation.
+This table compares Koala and Knoll’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue